 If the Cabinet record you want is not available online, you can usually still access it:

 - If the record has a status of 'open' or 'open with exception', you can order a digital copy or view the original record for free in our Canberra research centre.

 - If the record is 'not yet examined' or 'closed', you can apply to have the record examined for access.
 If we approve its release, the record's status changes to 'open' or 'open with exception' and it becomes available to view.

 Background to these records

-Associate Professor Dr Chris Wallace has provided an insight into the 2000 Cabinet papers (PDF 557 KB).
+Associate Professor David Lee has provided an insight into the 2002 Cabinet papers.